 Season

 The season has been a disaster so far.
-Witch.
 When March and April combine for just six wins, it’s hard for fans to maintain high expectations.
 The team was performing at a level consistent with their talent, and having your best hitter batting just .248 doesn’t help matters.
 May and June were the White Sox’s most successful months, with nine wins each.
 By the end of June, the team hit their best form of the season.
 However, after starting July with three wins, the White Sox then had a 21-game losing streak from July 10 to August 5, tying the American League record set in 1988.
 The MLB record stands at 23 games.
 August saw only four wins, barely an improvement over July.
 By September 20, the team had managed just five wins for the month.

 The Problem